Lance College of Mines and Engineering

 Montana Technology University has thousands of graduates working across the country and around the world in a wide range of industries.
 By tapping into this network and their experiences, you’ll be empowered to change the world in your own way.

 Lance College of Mines and Engineering Mission Statement

-The mission of the School of Mines and Engineering is to
+The mission of the Lance College of Mines and Engineering is to

 - provide a quality undergraduate education that prepares graduates to practice their discipline at the professional level and to be leaders within their chosen field;